OctopusDeploy/blog/blog/2022-q3/microservices-and-frameworks/index.md

 description: An overview of microservices and the different frameworks you can use to support them.
 author: andrew.corrigan@octopus.com
 visibility: private
-published: 3020-01-01-1400
+published: 32022-07-11-1400
 metaImage: blogimage-microservicesframeworks-2022.jpg
 bannerImage: blogimage-microservicesframeworks-2022.jpg
 bannerImageAlt: 3 people building an unstable looking tower with blue blocks, beside 2 people building a stable, lower tower with blue blocks.
 isFeatured: false
 tags:
   - DevOps
-  - Containers Series
   - Containers
-  - Cloud Orchestration
-  - Testing
-  - Everything as Code
 ---

 Delivering software through microservices is a modern development approach with many benefits, for developers and customers alike.

 Using microservices means developing an application in separate, independent services.
-Users then access the whole application and its features through a front end, unaware of the difference in delivery.
+Users then access the whole application and its features through a front-end, unaware of the difference in delivery.

 Despite the benefits, there are things to consider before developing in microservices, such as the software's structure and the team's processes.
 Thankfully, many microservices frameworks exist to help lift some of that load.

 In this post, we look at:

 - Benefits of developing in microservices
 - The concept of frameworks and why you should consider them